01 of 16

 The fully double flowers of 'Joker' peonies almost resemble giant carnations due to their attractive picotee edging.
 Add a companion planting of foxgloves and dianthus to achieve the perfect British garden design.
 Like all peonies, 'Joker' needs a full day of sun—at least six hours—to be at its blooming best.Continue to 6 of 16 below.

 06 of 16

 Miss America Peony

 'Miss America' may exhibit a hint of blush on early spring buds, but petals unfurl in pure snow white.
-This gold medal winning heavy bloomer is also exceptionally cold hardy, bouncing back from zone 2 winters with no problems.
-Test your soil when planting peonies, and adjust the pH as needed to hit that sweet spot between 6.0 and 7.0 that keep these plants healthy.Continue to 7 of 16 below.
+This gold medal-winning heavy bloomer is also exceptionally cold hardy, bouncing back from zone 2 winters with no problems.
+Test your soil when planting peonies and adjust the pH as needed to hit that sweet spot between 6.0 and 7.0 to keep these plants healthy.Continue to 7 of 16 below.

 07 of 16

 The satiny red petals of 'Fairy Princess' contrast beautifully with conspicuous yellow flares on this herbaceous peony.
 Topping out at a mere 20 inches in height, 'Fairy Princess' deserves a premium spot on the edge of your spring border.
 A rich, loamy soil will help this peony be its most productive self.Continue to 8 of 16 below.

 What a glorious way to celebrate spring.
 The sunrise hues of 'Pink Hawaiian Coral' helped it to earn the 2000 American Peony Society gold medal.
 Fast growing and easy to grow, the plants benefit from grow-through supports to keep their heavy blossoms out of the mud after a rain.Continue to 9 of 16 below.